speculatrix/tvh_epg/README.md

 ### Done - in reverse order

 20180921
+* make channel name be link to the live stream
 * add a function to get the channel list
 * experiment with a function to get the EPG data for a specific channel